niklasramo/dragdoll/docs/docs/draggable.md

 Default is `null`.

 ::: info
 When using a custom container, the dragged element must be either `absolute` or `fixed` positioned.
-You can overcome this limitation by changing the element's CSS position to `absolute` or `fixed` just before the drag starts ([`getElements`](#getelements)) and then back to the original position after the drag ends ([`releaseElements`](#releaseelements)).
+You can overcome this limitation by changing the element's CSS position to `absolute` or `fixed` just before the drag starts (e.g. using [`elements`](#elements)) and then back to the original position after the drag ends.
 Additionally you will need to offset the element's position to match the original position before the drag starts, e.g. by using `transform: translate(x, y)`.
 :::

 ### startPredicate